 You should also know that having a large number of connected devices in close proximity, this could cause significant wireless interference.
 For this reason, many Linksys routers have a default maximum of 50 devices that can be connected at once, consuming up to 20 megabytes per second.

-Router for Multiple Devices: What to Consider?
+Router for Multiple Devices: What to Consider in 2020?

 Dual-Band and Tri-Band